ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-weather-step02.md

 When using Git, you should never do your work in the `master` branch.
 You should get in the habit of using a workflow similar to the following:

 1. create a working "feature" branch
-1. commit changes early and often changes
+1. commit changes early and often
-1. use a combination of `git fetch origin master` and `git rebase -i origin/master` to bring your code up to date with changes and squash changes into a single commit with a meaningful message
+1. use a combination of `git fetch origin master` and `git rebase -i origin/master` to bring your code up to date with changes made by other developers and squash changes into a single commit with a meaningful message
 1. submit your changes for review via a "pull request"
 1. merge the changes into master after review